Gold Coast Light Rail Stage 3

-Stage 3 of Gold Coast Light Rail is proposed to extend the light rail line from Broadbeach to the Gold Coast Airport and Coolangatta.
-The tender for the feasibility study and reference design for section 3A - from Broadbeach to Burleigh Heads - was awarded to WSP in January 2017.
+Stage 3 of Gold Coast Light Rail is proposed to extend the light rail line from Broadbeach to Burleigh Heads and then to the Gold Coast Airport and Coolangatta.
+The tender for the feasibility study and reference design for Stage 3A - from Broadbeach to Burleigh Heads - was awarded to WSP in January 2017.
 The study and reference design will inform the completion of a Preliminary Business Case.

 Stage 3 is also expected to include procurement of five additional trams.

-A proposed route for section 3A was released in June 2017, which comprised a seven kilometre line with seven stations along Gold Coast Highway.
+A proposed route for Stage 3A was released in June 2017, which comprised a seven kilometre line with seven stations along Gold Coast Highway.

 In July 2017 the Queensland Government allocated $5 million towards developing Stage 3A's business case.

-In the lead up to the 2017 state election, the now re-elected Government committed to deliver the project.
+In the lead up to the 2017 state election, the now re-elected Queensland Government committed to delivering the project.

 In April 2018, the Queensland Government announced it would partner with the Gold Coast City Council to allocate $5 million each towards a detailed business case for Stage 3.
-The Queensland Government has indicated it expects the business case to be ready for government consideration by early 2019.
+The Queensland Government has indicated it expects the business case to be finalised in December 2018 for government consideration in early 2019.

-The Queensland Government has indicated construction of Stage 3A will take approximately three years, with delivery of the project subject to a positive business case and funding commitments from the Federal Government and Gold Coast City Council.
+The Queensland Government has indicated construction of Stage 3A will take approximately three years, with construction potentially starting in 2020.
+Delivery of the project subject to a positive business case and funding commitments from the Federal Government and Gold Coast City Council.

-In May 2011 The QLD Government announced it awarded the GoldLinQ Consortium the $1 billion 18-year Public Private Partnership contract to design, build, finance, operate and maintain Gold Coast Light Rail Stage 1.
+In May 2011 the Queensland Government announced it awarded the GoldLinQ Consortium the $1 billion 18-year Public Private Partnership contract to design, build, finance, operate and maintain Gold Coast Light Rail Stage 1.
 GoldLinQ consortium for Stage 1 comprised: